Diane Abbott: Frank Hester

-2024 Whip restored
+2024: Whip restored

 Abbott did receive some support from Labour Party MPs.
 Deputy Leader of the Labour Party Angela Rayner said she hoped for Abbott to have the whip restored.
 On 17 March, a former deputy leader of the party, Harriet Harman, said she would be sad if Abbott's career ended without her being readmitted to the Parliamentary Labour Party.
 At a rally in support of Abbott, Jeremy Corbyn criticised the Labour Party for "using [Abbott's] image and story as a way of trying to raise money for the Labour party while at the same time not recognising the injustice of her removal from the parliamentary Labour party".

 The Labour Party restored the whip to Abbott on 28 May 2024.
 The following day Abbott said that she has been barred by the Labour Party from standing as a Labour Party candidate at the 2024 general election.
 Starmer said that no decision had yet been taken.

 On 30 May, an open letter signed by many prominent Black British figures (including Lenny Henry, David Harewood, Reni Eddo-Lodge, Misan Harriman, Afua Hirsch, Jackie Kay, Linton Kwesi Johnson, Adrian Lester and Gary Younge) claimed that the Labour Party's indecisiveness about Abbott's future was an example "of the systemic racism highlighted in the Forde report on factionalism in the Labour party commissioned by Starmer himself".

 Starmer said on 31 May that Abbott would be "free" to stand as a Labour candidate.

 On 2 June 2024, Abbott tweeted that she was now the Labour candidate for Hackney North and Stoke Newington at the general election.

 At the 2024 general election held on 4 July, Abbott was again re-elected, with a decreased vote share of 59.5% and a decreased majority of 15,080.

-2025 Whip removed for second time
+2025: Whip removed for the second time

 On 17 July 2025, Abbott was suspended from the Labour Party following remarks made during a BBC interview in which she reiterated comments about racism that had previously led to her suspension in 2023.
+In July 2025, senior Labour Party sources told The Times that Abbott was unlikely to be readmitted to the Party.
+She continued to sit as an independent MP, saying: "It is obvious this Labour leadership wants me out."

+2026: Whip restored for the second time

+The whip was restored for Abbott in July 2026 following the ascension of Andy Burnham as Labour leader.

+In September 2026, Abbott, along with Jeremy Corbyn and all 5 Green Party MPs, was banned from entering Israel.